pghalliday/redux-duckling/README.md

 After adopting the [redux duck](https://github.com/erikras/ducks-modular-redux) pattern to create more scalable and self-contained modules for our Redux application, we soon ran into an issue.
 We had a number of collections that although they were separated in the UI and as a result existed with separate states in the Redux store, they were essentially identical in implementation.
 All collections could be fetched and listed.
 All collections could be added to or have entries removed or updated.
 We had a standard pattern of actions to handle these cases and standard patterns for services that implemented the backend updates.
 There was a clear need to refactor into generic components that allowed our ducks to be organised hierarchically.

 In addition to this, to cleanly manage the state of asynchronous operations like fetching a list of entries or adding a new entry, we broke our ducks into even smaller/more focused chunks.
-We had a duck to fetch and provide lists and other ducks to manage the state of add, update and remove operations.
+We had a duck to fetch and provide lists and other ducks to manage the state of create, update and remove operations.
 This introduced a second issue.
-When an entry has been successfully added, the list also needs to be updated (and the add operation reset).
-This `FINALIZE_ADD` action needs to be shared/handled by both the list and add ducks and as such, needs to be defined further up the hierarchy.
+When an entry has been successfully added, the list also needs to be updated (and the create operation reset).
+This `FINALIZE_CREATE` action needs to be shared/handled by both the list and create ducks and as such, needs to be defined further up the hierarchy.

 This `redux-duckling` library distills all that we learned and refactored to create a standard pattern that kept everything DRY, decoupled and functional.